ilionx/qlabs-limitlessgaming/README.md

 - a Jetson Nano development kit
 - a Xbox one or a newer series
 - a Xbox adaptive controller
-There are workarounds to use the [Xbox adaptive controller on the playstation 4](https://www.youtube.com/watch?v=p3p1RTpW4SI), but these aren't tested.
+There are workarounds to use the [Xbox adaptive controller on the Playstation 4](https://www.youtube.com/watch?v=p3p1RTpW4SI), but these aren't tested.

 ### Why this hardware?